The all-new VDI 2048 (2017) certified

 But measurements contain errors.
 Random and systematic errors in any of the relevant measurements will lead to wrong decisions and deteriorating plant efficiency.

 CPDR is fully described in the German standard VDI2048 (2017).
-Currently the only system that carries the VDI certification for CDPR is ProcessPLUS®.
+Currently, the first and only system without limitations that carries the VDI certification for CDPR is PROCESSPLUS®.

-A ProcessPLUS® System project includes VDI2048 (2017) certified process modeling of the primary and secondary loop as well as the cooling side, training of key personnel and support of the integration of the reconciled data in order to realize the safety, operational and business benefits to the plant.
+A PROCESSPLUS® System project includes VDI2048 (2017) certified process modeling of the primary and secondary loop as well as the cooling side, training of key personnel, and support of the integration of the reconciled data in order to realize the safety, operational, and business benefits to the plant.
+To date, PROCESSPLUS® has identified a total power recovery potential of 190 MWe, equating to a business case of US$68.4mn per year.

 PROCESSPLUS | MODULES